Novalnet-AG/Drupal-Commerce/README.md

-# COMMERCE KICKSTART PAYMENT INTEGRATION BY NOVALNET
+# DRUPAL COMMERCE PAYMENT INTEGRATION BY NOVALNET
 The Drupal Commerce Payment Gateway by Novalnet provides a secure integration of payments and payment services for any Drupal Commerce shop.
-The shop owner will <a href= "https://www.novalnet.de/produkte"> optimize payment processing </a>, enriches customer experiences and improve conversion rates, all with one platform.
+The shop owner will <a href= "https://www.novalnet.de/produkte"> automates payment processing </a>, enriches customer experiences and improve conversion rates, all with one platform.
 One contract with Novalnet eliminates the need to establish multiple partnerships for accepting, managing and processing payments from checkout to collection.

 ## Integration requirements
 Novalnet <a href= "https://www.novalnet.de/"> merchant account </a> is required for processing payments through the Drupal Commerce Payment Gateway from Novalnet.
 The module is available for the drupal 7.24-7.67 and commerce 1.0-1.15

 Version in the following languages: EN & DE

 Also drupal 8.6.4-8.7.8 and commerce_2.11-2.14 are supported by Novalnet.
 More information about these can be found <a href= "https://www.novalnet.de/modul/drupalcommerce-payment-module"> here </a>

 ## Key features
 * Easy configuration of all 100 + payment methods (local + international)